Dakota State University students walking around campus

 • Any faculty member with outstanding deliverables on any internal DSU award in the prior three cycles will be ineligible for this competition.

-Please submit a proposal narrative addressing part A-D as described below.
+Please submit a proposal narrative addressing sections A-E as described and applicable below.
+Label the sections as labeled below.
 Appendices are prohibited.
 Required format: 3-page maximum, excluding the cover sheet and bibliography, single-spaced, 12 pt. standard font with 1in. margins.
-Proposals that fail to comply with the format will be returned without committee review.
+Proposals that fail to comply with the format will be returned without review.

 1. If appropriate, provide background information or context needed by reviewers to fully understand the scope of work, including